 As a result, Humanitou has grown from publishing weekly conversations about humanness, art, life lessons and perspectives of people in my community to a site where I also create and share from my own place in the world.
 The Humanitou conversations are continuing as a valuable project within that scope, if at a more balanced pace and only one part of the picture.

 I know that the word yoga most likely calls to mind images of people contorting their bodies as a form of exercise and socializing.
-While asana, the physical practice of yoga, has its place within the broad and deep spiritual practice and study of yogic philosophy, the word also means union.
+While asana, the common physical practice of yoga, has its place within the broad and deep spiritual practice and study of yogic philosophy, the word also means union.

 Humanitou is about the union of humanness and creativity.
 Others, mine, everyone’s.

 This site is a breathing reflection of me as a yogi and artist, a community member and super-curious person who, despite being an inward-looking introvert, likes to engage in deep conversations with others, to learn from them and, hopefully, give something of use to them in the process.

 It seems to me we all could use more of that, especially these days.